-'Expertise great but also commuicates it really well [...]
-I fel Mary is one of the most approachable tutors.
+'Expertise great but also communicates it really well [...]
+I feel Mary is one of the most approachable tutors.
 Always replies promptly to emails. [...]
 Find transnationalism fascinating, like contemporariness aspect, so useful for understanding today's France.'

 'Very enthusiastic and knowledgeable.
 Good rapport with the group.
 Just wish we had more time!'

 - All films for this module will be made available for viewing via the Transnational Resources Centre (as a digitised copy available for streaming on your own devices).
-The module will be of particular interest to students who took the French Cinema module in their second year; but it is open to all students whether or not they have studied film previously.
+The module will be of particular interest to students who took a French cinema module in their second year; but it is open to all students whether or not they have studied film previously.

 - Students are reminded that roughly four hours attendance per week are required for this module, including lecture, seminar, and roughly two hours of screenings.

 There are no core set texts as such for this module, other than the films to be viewed and set articles or chapters each week, but intending students will find the following reading useful:

 - Alistair Fox et al. 'Introduction: Contemporary French Cinema - Continuity and Change in a Global Context,' in Fox, Marie, Moine and Radner (eds.), A Companion to Contemporary French Cinema (Chichester: John Wiley, 2015).

 - Phil Powrie (ed.), French Cinema in the 1990s: Continuity and Difference (Oxford, Oxford University Press, 1999).

 If you have not studied film before, the following texts are also recommended overviews:

 - David Bordwell and Kristin Thompson, Film Art: An Introduction (6th edition, New York, Knopf, 1998).